DATE OF BIRTH27 October 1993

 It was announced in July 2017 that he would be continuing his development on loan at Championship side Sheffield United, and he also signed a new contract at Chelsea until 2021.
 He impressed in an eventful season at Bramall Lane as the Blades narrowly missed out on a play-off spot, keeping nine clean sheets in 33 appearances.

-In 2018/19 he is spending a second season on loan in Yorkshire, again in the Championship, but this time at Leeds United where he joins fellow Chelsea Academy graduate Lewis Baker.
+In 2018/19 he began a second season on loan in Yorkshire, again in the Championship, but this time at Leeds United where he joined fellow Chelsea Academy graduate Lewis Baker.
+Unfortunately, having made two Carabao Cup appearances for the Leeds senior team, he suffered a fractured tibia playing in an Under-23 fixture in November 2018 and returned to Chelsea.